Uveitis, Iritis and Eye Inflammation

 Some of the many different systemic disorders that can cause uveitis include:

-"Cigarette smoke includes compounds that stimulate inflammation within the blood vessels, and this may contribute to immune system disruption and uveitis," said University of California San Francisco (UCSF) researcher and ophthalmologist Dr. Nisha Acharya.
+Also, research published in the journal Ophthalmology shows smoking is a risk factor for uveitis.
+"Cigarette smoke includes compounds that stimulate inflammation within the blood vessels, and this may contribute to immune system disruption and uveitis," said University of California San Francisco (UCSF) researcher and ophthalmologist Dr. Nisha Acharya, one of the study authors.

 Uveitis and Iritis Treatment

-Your doctor likely will prescribe a steroid to reduce the inflammation in your eye.
+If your eye doctor determines you have uveitis, he or she will likely prescribe a steroid to reduce the inflammation in your eye.
 Whether the steroid is administered as an eye drop, pill or injection depends on the type of uveitis you have.
-Because anterior uveitis affects the front of the eye, it's easy to treat with eye drops.
+Because iritis affects the front of the eye, it's usually treated with eye drops.

 Posterior uveitis usually requires tablets or injections.
 Depending on your symptoms, any of these treatments might be used for intermediate uveitis.